 Your fly line has a huge effect on how well your rod will behave, so don’t judge this gear before you experiment with a range of different Vice combo accessories.

 This is one of the cheapest tools you’ll find, quicker than a Crux with more power in the midsection.
 The swing might be heavy, but it performs well.

-This fishing rod is really built for quick action, and it’s smooth as silk.
+The Vice is really built for quick casts, and it’s smooth as silk.
 This is one of the best intermediate rods on the market.
-When you remove it from the tube, you’ll be suspicious of its bulkiness, but put it into action, and the Vice fly fishing rod will surprise you.
+When you remove it from the tube, you’ll be suspicious of its bulkiness, but when you use it, the Vice will be sure to surprise you.

-The Redington’s Vice reels come with a lifetime original owner warranty.
-That’s an impressive backing for a quality fly rod.
-Unlike some brands, the rod itself is only covered by a material and workmanship defects warranty, which lasts for one year.
-If you damage it while fishing, you’re on your own.
+The Redington’s Vice rods come with a lifetime original owner warranty.
+That’s an impressive backing for an affordable rod.
+Unlike some brands, the reel itself is only covered by a material and workmanship defects warranty, which lasts for one year.
+If you damage it during action, you’re on your own.